 Nutrient loadings into Peck Road Park Lake, Echo Park, Legg Lakes, and Puddingstone Reservoir originate from a variety of sources, including discharges from storm drain outlets containing construction stormwater discharges from sites within the watershed.

-WLA Translation
+Waste Load Allocation Translation

-The Los Angeles Area Lakes TMDL assigns concentration-based waste load allocations (WLAs) for nitrogen and phosphorus to Responsible Dischargers at the site’s discharge location(s) for construction stormwater discharges into Peck Road Park Lake, Echo Park, Legg Lakes, and Puddingstone Reservoir.
+The Los Angeles Area Lakes TMDL assigns concentration-based waste load allocations for nitrogen and phosphorus to Responsible Dischargers at the site’s discharge location(s) for construction stormwater discharges into Peck Road Park Lake, Echo Park, Legg Lakes, and Puddingstone Reservoir.
 Therefore, dischargers covered under this General Permit are considered Responsible Dischargers for this TMDL.
-The WLAs for nitrogen and phosphorus differ depending on the receiving waters.
-The WLAs assigned to Responsible Dischargers for nitrogen and phosphorus are translated as shown in Table 25 and Table 26 below instead of monthly averages.
-Because of the variable nature of stormwater, monthly averages are not necessarily representative of pollutant loading.
+The waste load allocations for nitrogen and phosphorus differ depending on the receiving waters.
+The waste load allocations assigned to Responsible Dischargers for nitrogen and phosphorus are translated as shown in Table 25 and Table 26 below.
+The waste load allocations were set at monthly averages.
+The TMDL also states that “[a] three-year average will be used to evaluate compliance.”
+Because of the variable nature of stormwater, monthly or yearly averages are not necessarily representative of pollutant loading, and the nitrogen waste load allocation was translated into a numeric action level.

-The May 2021 draft of the Construction Stormwater General Permit reissuance proposed a translation of the total nitrogen WLAs into NELs as the WLAs were concentration-based and assigned at the point of discharge.
-However, the Permit was revised to implement nitrogen-based nutrient WLAs as NALs because the most effective BMPs for removal of nitrogen-based nutrients are denitrification and biofiltration/bioretention basins, which are generally infeasible for construction sites to implement due to their size, structural nature/permanence, and cost to achieve removal of the pollutants (refer to Section I.G.5.d of this Fact Sheet).

-Implementation of the TMDL through NALs is consistent with the assumptions and requirements of the WLAs because it is expected that compliance with this Permit will prevent exceedances of the NALs.
-The TMDLs indicates that a majority of nitrogen-based nutrient loading originates from sources other than stormwater.
-Sources of nutrients from construction sites may include existing concentrations in the sediment from past land use and storage and application of fertilizers, pesticides, and herbicides.
-The previous permit did not include requirements to analyze for nutrients in construction stormwater discharges.
-Staff analyzed stormwater data from implementation of the Industrial stormwater general permit from 2015 – 2021 and the analysis shows that the majority of stormwater samples from industrial sites had nutrient concentrations that were lower than the waste load allocations and numeric action levels listed in this permit.
+In addition to the explanation set forth in Section I.G.5.d of this Fact Sheet, implementation of the TMDL through numeric action levels is consistent with the assumptions and requirements of the waste load allocations because it is expected that compliance with this Permit will prevent exceedances of the numeric action levels.
+This TMDL was developed by U.S. EPA, and the Regional Board has not yet adopted an implementation plan.
+The TMDL also states, “if applicable water quality criteria for ammonia, dissolved oxygen and pH, and the chlorophyll-α target are met in the lake, then the total phosphorus and total nitrogen allocations are considered attained.”
+Because an individual discharger cannot determine whether the applicable water quality criteria were being met at the time of their discharge, the waste load allocation is more appropriately translated into an action level.
+As further explained in Section I.G.5.d of this Fact Sheet, dischargers must take corrective actions in response to any numeric action level exceedance and this iterative process will protect water quality consistent with the requirements and assumptions set forth in this TMDL.

-Table 25 – Total Nitrogen WLA Translation
+Table 25 – Total Nitrogen Waste Load Allocation Translation